 1. Lower Monthly Costs: Monthly costs of renting are usually lower than the combination of a monthly mortgage, property taxes, utilities, insurance, and home maintenance costs associated with homeownership.

-Additionally, while a renter can easily budget for fixed monthly/annual housing costs, the same cannot be said for the homeowner – unexpected expenses can show up anytime.
+Additionally, while a renter can easily budget for fixed monthly/annual housing costs, the same cannot be said for the homeowner – unexpected expenses can appear anytime.

 2. Flexibility: A renter can change their house/apartment once their lease is over (or even before at a small cost).
 It can be as easy as packing your bags and moving out.